SalomePlatform/shaper/src/ExchangePlugin/doc/exportFeature.rst

 Selection list in the property panel contains a list of exported objects which can be selected in a viewer or object browser.

-*Note*: For XAO format, selection list is not available, the whole part is exported.

 **Apply** button exports the file.

 **Cancel** button cancels the operation.